SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Related Work

-\textbf{Next-best-view selection.} NBV selection originated from the robotics community as a strategy to efficiently guide in-situ scene capture, where the goal was to incrementally select viewpoints that maximally reduce reconstruction ambiguity with minimal sensor movement~\citep{connolly1985determination, scott2003view, delmerico2018comparison}.
-Classical NBV methods typically followed rule-based paradigms, selecting views based on geometric coverage~\citep{Dunn2009NextBV, scone, macarons}, viewpoint entropy~\citep{view_entropy}, or visibility heuristics~\citep{bircher2016receding, Sun_2021_CVPR}.
-As NBV became increasingly relevant to 3D computer vision, especially under sparse-view constraints, learning-based approaches emerged to model scene-specific view policies via reinforcement learning or active learning frameworks~\citep{WANG2024_rl-based}.
-While these data-driven methods demonstrate improved adaptability over hand-crafted rules, they often rely on task-specific reward definitions and struggle to generalize across scene types.
+\textbf{Next-best-view selection.} NBV selection originated from the robotics community as a strategy to efficiently guide in-situ scene capture, where the goal is to incrementally select viewpoints that maximally reduce reconstruction ambiguity~\cite{connolly1985determination, scott2003view, delmerico2018comparison}.
+Classical NBV methods \kjs{primarily relied on geometric heuristics,} selecting views based on geometric coverage~\cite{Dunn2009NextBV, scone, macarons}, viewpoint entropy~\cite{view_entropy}, or visibility ~\cite{bircher2016receding, Sun_2021_CVPR, naruto, activegamer}.
+While subsequent learning-based approaches attempted to model scene-specific view policies via reinforcement learning~\cite{WANG2024_rl-based, NBVrl_2021}, they often struggled with cross-scene generalization.
+More recent efforts explore information theoretic formulations, such as FisherRF~\cite{fisherrf}, offer a principled formulation for uncertainty-based NBV in neural fields.
+In our work, we build on this line~\cite{fisherrf, bayesrays, pupgs, pop_gs} by integrating physically grounded geometry priors to stabilize early-stage view planning, particularly when minimal visual input is available.

-\rev{ More recent works explore representation-aware NBV strategies based on NeRF and 3DGS.
-Approaches such as NARUTO~\citep{naruto}, which learns an grid-based uncertainty field, and ActiveGAMER~\citep{activegamer}, which derives uncertainty from 3DGS visibility, show how representation-specific cues can guide informative view selection.
-Building on this direction, information-theoretic models such as FisherRF~\citep{fisherrf} offer a principled formulation for uncertainty-based NBV in neural fields.
-In our work, we build on this line~\citep{fisherrf, bayesrays,pupgs, pop_gs} by integrating physically grounded geometry priors to further stabilize early-stage view planning, particularly when minimal visual input available. }
+\textbf{Uncertainty estimation for 3DGS.} Quantification of uncertainty plays a pivotal role in active 3D reconstruction, particularly for guiding view selection. \kjs{ In the context of 3DGS, earlier attempts to estimate uncertainty primarily relied on ensemble-based estimates~\cite{ensemblenerf} or variational inference~\cite{snerf, bayesiannerf, cfnerf, lyu2024manifold}.
+However, these approaches require redundant multiple inferences or modifications to the 3DGS parameters, making them incompatible with the standard training and rendering pipelines of 3DGS.
+To avoid these limitations, recent research has shifted toward post-hoc uncertainty estimation~\cite{fisherrf, bayesrays, pop_gs, pupgs, primu, wang2024avs}, which extracts uncertainty signals, after training is done, without altering the underlying model architecture.
+Due to its architectural agnostic nature, post-hoc methods are increasingly explored across diverse applications~\cite{activegrasp, LLMFisher, NBsense}. }